LeanKhan/leankhan.github.io/src/pages/posts/how-to-waste-a-semester.md

 title: How to waste a semester
 publishDate: 13 October 2020
 name: Emmanuel Segun-Lean
-description: Part of the Posts I did for StallionReview AUN student online magazine hosted on Bubbl :) This post was basically about
+description: Part of the Posts I did for StallionReview AUN student online magazine hosted on Bubbl :)
 ---

 ![cover image](/assets/images/how-to-waste-a-semester-banner.jpg "How To Waste a Semester")